Sharding functions

 How it works

-PgDog sharding function is based off of PostgreSQL declarative partitions.
-This choice is intentional: it allows data to be sharded both inside PgDog and inside PostgreSQL with the use of partitions.
+PgDog sharding function is based on PostgreSQL declarative partitions.
+This choice is intentional: it allows data to be sharded both inside PgDog and inside PostgreSQL, with the use of the same partition functions.

-Their attributes are configurable in pgdog.toml on a per-table/column basis.
+The sharding functions are configurable in pgdog.toml on a per-table and/or per-column basis.

 Hash